Why Can't a Democrat be More Like a Man?

 This would explain the (until recently) universal practice of various male initiation rituals, in which boys are sometimes brutally wrenched away from their mothers in order to facilitate male “rebirth” and full membership in the fellowship of men.
 Again, femaleness is given by biology, but maleness must be proven, not just to oneself, but to the group.
 If appropriate models are not given for this drive, we will simply have pathological versions of it, such as the urban youth gang or the NBA, which are all about proving one’s manhood, only to other female-centered boys.

 Other males -- we call them liberals -- often take women as their role models, with predictable results.
 They regard auto-castration as the quintessence of civilization and sophistication.
-They aren't really assertive in a male way, but a catty or bitchy way, like the New York Times or their quintessential shemale, Obama.
+They aren't really assertive in a male way, but a catty or bitchy way, like the New York Times or their perfectly manless man, Obama.

-Again, male sexual development is inherently more complex and hazardous, for men must first love and identify with the female, only to make a clean break of it and then return to the same object as an adult.
+Again, male psychosexual development is inherently more complex and hazardous, for men must first love and identify with the female, only to make a clean break of it and then return to the same object as an adult.
 Many things can go wrong with this process at each step along the way, as the road is filled with conflict and ambivalence.
-It explains why men often have the harder time growing up.
+It explains why men often have the harder time growing up, and remain ambiguous adolescents.
 Still, that's no excuse to elect one president.

-We are about to elect a feminized man whose official policy is to surrender to our enemies, so we have moved well beyond the theoretical to the actual.
 In the triangulated war between liberals, Islamists, and the left, only one side can win.
-Our side will lose if we run out of real men because we simply do not create enough of them.
-We will lose if we allow the new cutural ideal of the feminized adultolescent male to become the ideal.
+Our side will lose if we run out of real men because our feminized culture no longer creates enough of them.
+We will lose if we allow the new cultural ideal of the feminized adultolescent male to become the ideal.
 We will lose if we forget that an upright and noble man with the capacity for righteous violence is at the very foundation of civilization.

 Liberals sneer at such men, which is to say, men.
 I found a typical example by a college professor at dailykos, called A Pacifist’s Agony.
 S/h/it writes that “I've always hated the term ‘war crime,’ since it's an insidious tautology.
 It implies that some wars are not crimes, and some of the atrocities committed during war are excusable by virtue of their context.
 I believe that if there can be any single concept by which a civilization ought to be defined it's this: there is no context that can justify the intentional killing of a sentient being who does not wish it.
 Period.”
 (Somehow, I'm sure there is a loophole for abortion.)